blacklightpy/vaultofknowledge/Effective Radiated Power.md

 EIRP(dB) = ERP(dB) + 2.15 dB

+## Law
-India allows 4W ERP in 2.4GHz and in 868 GHz.
+India allows 4W ERP (36 dBm) in 2.4GHz and in 868 GHz.
+The tranmission power is 1W (30 dBm).

+FCC allows 36 dBm for Point to Point (PTP) and 30 dB for Point to Multipoint (PTMP).

+In general, for every 1 dB lowered at the transmitter, the antenna gain can be increased by 3 dB.
 ## Measurement of ERP
 ERP(dbW) = $P_{TX}$ (dBW) - $P_{loss}$ (dB) + G(dBi) - 2.15 dB

 EIRP(dbW) = $P_{TX}$ (dBW) - $P_{loss}$ (dB) + G(dBi)

 Note: Antenna losses are included in the gain

 ## How to convert dBm to Watts
 Use a dBm to Watts conversion table.